barafael/barafael.github.io/_posts/2017-11-05-Simple-PID-flight-controller.md

-A PID-controller governs a system so that the difference between a setpoint and a measured value is minimized.
-This function is ubiquitous and has applications in many areas of engineering.
-In this article, I want to present a simple PID-based multi-purpose flight controller that runs on the Teensy 3.2 board using Arduino libraries.
-It can control PWM-based actuators like servos and electronic speed controllers driving brushless motors.
+In this article, I want to present a PID-based multi-purpose balance controller that runs on the Teensy 3.2 board using Arduino libraries.
+It can control PWM-based actuators like servos or LEDs and electronic speed controllers driving brushless motors.
+This control is based on an external signal like the output from an RC receiver, and the output of an intertial measurement unit.

+That means you can use this controller to stabilise or balance small vehicles like planes, multicopters, VTOLs, hydrofoils, hovercraft, or rockets...

 To get the most use out of this article, you should have a basic understanding about PID, standard RC components like ESCs (electronic speed controllers), brushless motors, RX/TX, and some C/C++ programming skills.

-## Why use PID for flight control?
+## Why use PID for balance control?

+A PID controller governs a system so that the difference between a setpoint and a measured value is minimized, effectively driving our system to where we want it to be.
+Note that anything measurable and 'steerable' (that is at least somewhat linear) can be fed into a PID controller, like temperature, position, atlitude, force...
+Using an IMU (Intertial Measurement Unit) to give us our measurement, we can generate an output signal that depends on the attitude and angular velocity of our system.

-In quadcopters, planes, or many other vehicle types, we have to constantly monitor and manipulate the attitude, thrust, velocity and similar parameters to achieve the desired result.
-To influence those parameters, there are control surfaces, levers or propellers/jets which inflict forces on our craft in any necessary direction.
+In quadcopters, planes, and many other vehicle types, we have to constantly monitor and manipulate the attitude, thrust, velocity and similar parameters to achieve the desired result.
+To influence those parameters, there are control surfaces, levers or propellers/jets which inflict forces on our craft in any necessary degree of freedom.

-For example, the elevator on a plane diverts airflow, causing a force on the long lever that is the aircraft's tail and pitching the plane up or down.
-A hydrofoil watercraft is very similar to an airplane in that it uses foils to generate lift and basically identical (but smaller) control surfaces to control attitude.
-The propellers on a multicopter produce all the lift, but they also influence the angle and angular rate at which the copter is moving in each axis.
-A more modern example would be the small thrusters on spacecraft which are used for attitude control.
-Hovercraft thrusters are conceptually similar in 2 dimensions (no up/down).

-But even more different control modes are thinkable - a rover might raise and lower the suspension in order to achieve a given attitude, which conceptually isn't much different from free-floating vehicles.
-Let's conclude that applications of attitude/rate control for air, ground and water vehicles are numerous.

-All those properties (pitch, yaw, roll angles or angular rates, thrust, ascent/descent...) are suitable for regulation through a PID controller - we have a setpoint, and we can use an inertial measurement unit to find out their current value.
+Those propellers and levers generally control rates too - rate of rotation, rate of climb, etc. That makes them ideal for being governed by a PID controller.

-# Cascaded PID
+### Cascaded PID

-It is useful to use not only one but two PID controllers because the sensor output from the gyroscope is way faster than the output from the Kalman/Madgwick algorithm that fuses gyroscope and accelerometer data and produces an accurate attitude estimation.
+It is useful to use not only one but two PID controllers because the sensor output from the gyroscope is way faster than the output from the sensor fusion algorithm that fuses gyroscope and accelerometer data and produces an accurate attitude estimation.
+Gyroscope data drifts only over time, whereas accelerometer data does not drift but is subject to high-frequency noise.
 We can cascade the controllers: the first loop receives the setpoint interpreted as attitude and the currently most accurate estimation of the attitude and produces a needed angular rate as a result.
 This rate is fed into another loop as setpoint, and this rate loop receives the faster angular rate readings from the gyroscope directly.
 If the second loop executes more often, then it will ensure that the overall loop rate is fast and not limited by the time it takes to fuse the IMU data.
-Gyroscope data drifts only over time, whereas accelerometer data does not drift but is subject to high-frequency noise.

 The setpoint can either be interpreted as a desired absolute angle or as a desired angular rate.
 In the first case, the PID controller will attempt to